 Latin America’s beacon of LGBTQIA+ rights, Argentina’s queer history goes back to the indigenous Mapuche and Guaraní people.
 These groups not only accepted the third gender, but also treated male, female, transgender, and intersex people as equal.
 As an LGBTQIA+ friendly country, Argentina has had a thriving LGBTQIA+ scene since its return to democracy in 1983.
 In 2010, it became the first country in Latin America and the tenth in the world to legalize same-sex marriage, a milestone for a Catholic country anywhere.
 The law allows same-sex couples to adopt, and lesbian couples have equal access to in vitro fertilization treatment.
 Prisons permit conjugal visits for gay prisoners.
 Same-sex expats and tourists can also get married in Argentina; however, those marriages are not recognized where such unions remain illegal.

 Transgender rights in Argentina are among the most advanced worldwide.
 Thanks to the 2012 Gender Identity Law, people may change their gender without facing medical interventions.

-With its liberal policies and relatively welcoming attitudes to immigration, Canada has long attracted LGBT+ individuals from abroad.
+With its liberal policies and relatively welcoming attitudes to immigration, Canada has long attracted LGBTQIA+ individuals from abroad.
 High quality of life and healthcare services are a bonus.